mrclksr/DSBMC-Cli/README.md

 In this example,
 **dsbmc-cli**
-auto mounts devices, and listens for
+automounts devices, and listens for
 *add*
 and
 *mount*